conan-io/docs/mastering/editable_packages.rst

        [bindirs]
        build/{settings.build_type}/{options.shared}

- * A file inside the Conan cache in the path *layouts/default*.
+ * A file is present inside the Conan cache in the path *layouts/default*.
 As this file can contain information for several packages, each section must declare which packages it applies to, this is achieved using a *namespace* with the name of the package or the wildcard ``*``:

    .. code-block:: ini